kathishah/audio-analyzer/README.md

 3. **Permission denied when creating log file**
    - Make sure you have write permissions in the directory
-   - Try running without the log file first: `python3 calculate_sti.py path/to/your/audio.webm`
+   - Try running without the log file first

+4. **Unsupported audio format**
+   - Check if the format is supported by ffmpeg: `ffmpeg -formats`
+   - Ensure the file is not corrupted

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License